Swapping quarks with anti-quarks does not change thermodynamic seed counts, so and . Then the seed coefficients of the graviton are given by

 where is the total number of quarks in , including all types.
 This expression shows that all of the gravitons in a description have their momenta pointed in the same direction, and this direction is determined by the character of the reference frame.
 Overall, gravitons are certainly “not like rain”1J.N.
 Patterson Hume, On Beyond Darwin, page166, 1983..
 They have no mass, there is no ‘drag’.
 And their momenta are uniform.
 So gravity, the force they carry, is uniformly directed too.
 The foregoing results can be substituted into the definition of mechanical energy to obtain

 So in a perfectly inertial reference frame where gravitons carry no energy or momentum.
-If we assume that a frame is perfectly inertial, then we can ignore gravity.
+If we assume that a frame is perfectly inertial, then we are also presuming that gravity can be ignored.
 For non-inertial frames, both the momentum and energy of a graviton are directly proportional to the total number of quarks it contains.

 Examples of Gravitons